Provably Fair

 Has the contract been audited?

-The contract code is open source and verified on BaseScan.
-We're pursuing formal audits as volume grows.
+The contract is verified on Basescan.
 The commit-reveal pattern is battle-tested and used throughout DeFi.
+Built with OpenZeppelin security standards.

 What happens if the site goes down?